stoeps13/connections-doc/source/admin/secure/t_secure_with_tam.md

     5. Click the link **Click here to review the changes or apply them to the system**; restart Security Access Manager components when prompted.

+        !!! note
-        **Note:** If you have already imported other HTTP Server certificates into the WebSEAL certificate file, you must delete them before you can add a certificate.
+    If you have already imported other HTTP Server certificates into the WebSEAL certificate file, you must delete them before you can add a certificate.

 3. To support SSO with the Lightweight Third-Party Authentication \(LTPA\) key, the same keys and passwords must be shared by Security Access Manager and WebSphere Application Server.
 To export the keys from WebSphere Application Server, complete the following steps: